MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 - If the user does an Online Repair of Microsoft 365 Apps for enterprise, the installation reverts to Semi-Annual Channel, unless you've configured a Group Policy setting to provide a different update channel.

-- If you have Visio Online Plan 2 or Project Online Desktop Client installed on the same computer as Microsoft 365 Apps, they all must use the same update channel.
+- If you have the subscription versions of the Project and Visio desktop apps installed on the same computer as Microsoft 365 Apps, they all must use the same update channel.
 You can't have a mix of update channels on the same computer.

 - These update channels only apply to installations on computers running Windows.